syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Open-and-Save-PowerPoint-Presentation-in-Azure-Blob-Cloud-Storage.md

     //Saves the PowerPoint document to MemoryStream
     MemoryStream stream = new MemoryStream();
     pptxDocument.Save(stream);

-    //Your Azure Storage Account connection string
-    string connectionString = "Your_connection_string";

-    //Name of the Azure Blob Storage container string containerName = "Your_container_name";

-    //Name of the PowerPoint file you want to load string blobName = "CreatePowerPoint.pptx";

     //Upload the document to azure
-    await UploadDocumentToAzure(connectionString, containerName, blobName, stream);
+    await UploadDocumentToAzure(stream);

-    return Ok("PowerPoint document uploaded to Azure Blob Storage.");
+    return Ok("PowerPoint uploaded to Azure Blob Storage.");
 }
 {% endhighlight %}
 {% endtabs %}

 ### Upload file to Azure Blob cloud storage

-This is the helper method to upload Presentation document to Azure Blob cloud storage.
+This is the helper method to upload Presentation to Azure Blob cloud storage.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}